dharmac809-ui/ZugangTest/McTreya.md

 ### McTreya usurps Mara

+Blame it all on Heidegger--I barely warrant a footnote....

 Hidden in the shadows of Sanskrit: Gṛdhrakūṭa गृध्रकूट, Sumbhuti whispers: Mara rules your world....
 Buddha showed the way to liberation from Mara, and you instead wallow in upaya.

 ----- paradox now: X-s in English means : belonging to X ('s atta (Subhuti: what atta?))

 ## Vajracchedikā-s song